 There are no prerequisites for this course.

-Participants will receive a course notebook containing the course materials.
+Participants will receive a downloadable copy of course materials.

 This three-day course meets at the following times: